dks-ar/learning-git/README.md

+## Objective
+Learn the Vi and Team GIT

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.